Websites, Apps, and

 1. Create a Docker Image

-Start by creating a Dockerfile
+Start by creating a Dockerfile in your project directory:

 # Use an official Node.js runtime as a parent image